aneesh223/deadstockfinder/README.md

-# SneakerFinder
+# deadstockfinder

-SneakerFinder is a Python program that helps you find and compare prices of sneakers across multiple online platforms.
-It utilizes web scraping with Selenium to retrieve data from popular sneaker marketplaces such as StockX, GOAT, Flight Club, and eBay.
+deadstockfinder is a Python program that helps you find and compare prices of sneakers across multiple online platforms.
+It utilizes web scraping with Selenium to retrieve data from popular sneaker marketplaces such as StockX, GOAT, and Flight Club.
 More sites will be added in the future.

 ## Requirements